 Susana Frazao Pinheiro

-Susana acts as a scientific advisor for the MPP, Blavatnik School of Government, University of Oxford, and as health innovation expert for the EU.
-She seats on the Advisory Boards of the Institute of Global Health Georgia, Oxford Entrepreneurs (Oxford), IES (Portugal), and of the Center for Business and Poverty (Oxford).
+She has been working with the EU and Innovation Fund Denmark on the assessment of health innovations/ technology.
+She acts as scientific advisor for the MPP, Blavatnik School of Government, University of Oxford.
+She seats on the Advisory Boards of the Institute of Global Health Georgia, Oxford Entrepreneurs, IES.
 She is Mentor for Oxford Women in Business and Global Thinkers Forum.